FTP stands for Functional Threshold Power and you will hear it being used a lot within cycling.

 I suggest an extensive warmup before starting the test.
 The Zwift version has a warmup built-in, but I found I needed a little more to run it comfortably.
 Ride a while, then start the workout.

 Complete the warmup and then run the step test until you can genuinely take no more.

 Once finished, there is some math to do, or you can let Zwift work it out for you.
 Check out this page for details on that math if you’re doing it manually.

 20 Minutes Outdoor Climb

-The 20 minutes outdoor climb is a very useful FTP test if you live somewhere with quiet roads where you can climb for the duration.
+The 20 minutes outdoor climb is a beneficial FTP test if you live somewhere with quiet roads where you can climb for the duration.

 Climbing works very well with FTP testing because it demands a sustained effort over that climb.
-There is often little chance to coast, rest or take a breather so forces you to maximum effort.
+There is often little chance to coast, rest or take a breather, forcing you to maximum effort.

 While painful, it provides a very accurate measure of your FTP.
 If you are lucky enough to live somewhere with a reasonable gradient of 4% to 6% that you could climb for 20 minutes, this is a very accurate way to perform your FTP test.

 1 Hour Criterium Race

 The 1-hour criterium FTP test is similar to the 1 hour time trial.
 It offers an accurate measure of your sustained effort over 60 minutes.